pivotal/docs-tap/scc/ootb-delivery-reference.hbs.md

 ### Purpose

-- Fetches Kubernetes configuration created by a supply chain,
+- Fetches Kubernetes configuration created by a supply chain.
-- deploys the configuration on the cluster.
+- Deploys the configuration on the cluster.

 ### Resources